faiz7077/dark-reader/README.md

 # Dark Mode - PDF Reader

 A modern web application for reading PDF files with dark mode support.
-This application allows you to read PDFs with inverted colors for better readability in low light conditions.
+This application allows you to read PDFs with inverted colors for better readability in low light conditions and vice versa

 ## Features